Wolfskee/EricS.github.io/README.md

 ```
 bundle exec jekyll serve
 ```
-After enter this code in your command, you can browse your Jekyll project locally by visiting **http://localhost:4000**
+After enter this code in your command, you can browse your Jekyll project locally by visiting **http://localhost:4000**.
+Your resume will be displayed in the website.

 **Step 5: Choose a Jekyll Theme**
 Choose a Jekyll theme for your resume.
 A good place to start is the [Jekyll Themes github](https://github.com/topics/jekyll-theme).
 Once you've found a theme you like, follow the instruction that the theme provide and your theme setup is done.
 Here is an example of using **[just-the-docs](https://github.com/just-the-docs/just-the-docs)** as my theme.